Book Call on 1300 547 214

 Expert Tip

-When putting the inbuilt harness on your child, your child’s shoulders should be below the shoulder height markers.
+Forward Facing Child Seats When securing the inbuilt harness on your child, their shoulders should be below the shoulder height markers.
 If your child's shoulders reach the harness slot, move the straps to a higher slot.
+You should transition your child to a larger forward-facing child car seat or a booster seat if their shoulders:

-• are above the highest slot for the harness
+• Are above the highest slot for the harness.

-• have reached the shoulder height marker available on some restraints.
+• Have reached the shoulder height marker available on some restraints.

-You should move your child to a forward facing child car seat if they have reached the upper limit of the shoulder height marker, or their shoulders are above the highest harness slot.
+Rear Facing Child Seats It is recommended that you keep your child in a rear-facing child car seat until they have outgrown their rear-facing child car seat, ideally until they are at least twelve months old.
+You should move your child to a forward-facing child car seat if they have reached the upper limit of the shoulder height marker, or if their shoulders are above the highest harness slot.

 Other Things to Consider